yegor256/blog/_drafts/_sex.md

 ---

-Recently I said a few words in my Telegram group about "women in tech," which lead to some negative reaction on Twitter.
+Recently I said a few words in my Telegram group about "women in tech," which led to some negative reaction on Twitter.
 I believe I owe my readers an explanation.
 Some of them already got confused and came to me with the question: "If you're so much against slavery, where is this male chauvinism coming from?"
 Let me explain what's going on.
 Indeed